yapxue/pulsar/conf/yapxue/yapxue.md

 ## 07-04
 * ConsumerImpl has api hasMessageAvailable, getLastMessageId.
+* consumerEventListener listens events of ConsumerImpl, not MultiTopicsConsumerImpl.
+* ServerCnx is per-connection.
+So it is OK to use consumerId as key of consumersMap.
 * PersistentTopic.checkGC() ?
   * triggerred when broker has corresponding config.
   * topic level config InactiveTopicPolicies including deleteWhileInactive, maxInactiveDurationSeconds, inactiveTopicDeleteMode(delete_when_no_subscription, delete_when_caughtup)